sparrovv/gotr/README.md

 # gotr

 Not officially supported way to access **google translate** from the command line.
-(Written in `go` for the speed and distribution ease)
+(Written in `go` for speed and distribution ease)

-**It can break at any point, so use it with caution.**
+**It can break at any point, so don't use it on the production**

-Said that, it has been working stable since the first release. (date of publication: 2014-01-06)
+Said that, it has been working stable since the first release (2014-01-06).

 ```
 Usage: